gft-mobile-pl/mvi/README.md

     val randomNumber: Int
 ) : ViewState, Parcelable
 ```
-**Notes:**
+> ⚠ You must implement empty marker interface `ViewState`.
-- You must implement empty marker interface `ViewState`.
+>
-- You don't have to implement `Parcelable` if you do not intent to store the view state in `SavedStateHandle`.
+> ℹ You don't have to implement `Parcelable` if you do not intent to store the view state in `SavedStateHandle`.

 #### View events
 ```kotlin